-On-demand learning improves retention and application and provides employees with what’s needed, when needed.
+On-demand learning enhances retention and application and provides employees with what’s needed, when needed.
 This article outlines how you can leverage on-demand learning to improve learning in the flow of work and step up the application of learning on the job.

 What Is On-demand Learning?

-- For example, a customer service agent may review the terms of a cell phone’s warranty during new hire training.
-But understanding topics as esoteric as warranties are virtually impossible to remember in first pass.
+For example, a customer service agent may review the terms of a cell phone’s warranty during new hire training.
+But understanding topics as esoteric as warranties are virtually impossible to remember in the first pass.
 The company’s training department may implement a series of searchable short, text-based Frequently Asked Questions (FAQs).
 So on-demand, the customer service agent can quickly find the applicable FAQ to efficiently answer customer questions.
 This would support the customer service department’s goal of high customer satisfaction and rapid turnaround and shorter call handle times.

-- Consider another example – a software vendor adds to their solution suite a new application that may enhance their customers’ business outcomes.
+Consider another example – a software vendor adds to their solution suite a new application that may enhance their customers’ business outcomes.
 The sales team is expected to communicate with potential customers, identify problems they’re trying to solve, and match those needs with applications their company produces.
 Sales team members can scan a library of short, informative videos that summarize each application, its purpose, and example case studies.
-The company can forego expensive and time-consuming traditional courses and instead introduce and promote the video library for sales associates, saving the company time and increasing the effectiveness of the sales staff.
+The company can forgo expensive and time-consuming traditional courses and instead introduce and promote the video library for sales associates, saving the company time and increasing the effectiveness of the sales staff.

 In both scenarios, on-demand learning is immediately applicable and leads to the application of the learning.
 Thereby, it saves both learners and the organization time and leads to increased effectiveness.